 To provide death benefits to beneficiaries of executive officers who die during their term of office, the Company maintains an executive death benefit plan that will provide an executive officer's designated beneficiary with a lump sum payment, equal to twice the executive officer's final annual base salary, payable within thirty days of the executive's death.
 Prior to January 1, 2008, the plan continued to provide the death benefit to the beneficiaries of executives who died after retirement.
 Effective January 1, 2008, the post-retirement death benefit was eliminated for any individual who first became an executive officer after that date.
-Individuals who were executive officers prior to January 1, 2008 continue to be eligible for the post-retirement death benefit, in the event of their death after retirement, their designated beneficiary will receive a lump sum equal to twice the retired executive officer's total annual pension benefit.
+Individuals who were executive officers prior to January 1, 2008 continue to be eligible for the post-retirement death benefit.
+For officers who are eligible for the post-retirement death benefit, in the event of their death after retirement, their designated beneficiary will receive a lump sum equal to twice the retired executive officer's total annual pension benefit.
 Amounts payable to the beneficiary of either group are paid from the general assets of the Company.
 The present value of this benefit for each NEO can be found in the Potential Payment upon Termination or Change in Control ("CIC") Tables starting on page 41.